 The Season: Practice, Meets and Social Events

 The Team offers daily, weekday practices throughout the season.
 After Memorial Day, afternoon practices are held, Monday through Friday.
 Daily morning practices start after the last day of public school.
 Practices continue through the Friday before Divisionals in late July.
 Evening make-up practices are offered Tuesday, Wednesday, and Thursday.
-Evening practices are intended for those swimmers who are participating in summer school, day camps, or are working.
+Evening practices are intended for those swimmers who are participating in day care, summer school, camps, or work.

 The first swim meet of the year is Time Trials, typically held on the third Saturday morning in June, one week prior to the first Dual Meet.
 The goal of Time Trials is to get as many times, in as many strokes, for as many swimmers as possible.
 However, due to time constraints it may be necessary to limit participation somewhat, mainly among the youngest swimmers.
 This meet is unscored and consists of only individual events.
 The Gators hold Time Trials with neighboring Hollin Hills alternating host pool year to year.

-There are four to five Monday evening, Developmental Meets or “B meets”.
+There are four to five Monday evening, Open Meets (aka“B meets”).
 At these meets, the goal is to have as many swimmers participate in as many events as possible.
 All Gators are eligible to participate.
 The primary consideration for a swimmer’s entry in an event is the likelihood of the swimmer completing the event legally.
 These Meets are unscored and consist of only individual events.
 Since the Gators can choose their competition, any AWAY meet will be at a nearby pool: Stratford, Hollin Meadows, Virginia Hills, Highland Park.

 More details here.